 What are you looking for when you read about the person you hope to work with?
 Go above and beyond the basics:

-Not every experienced organizer is going to be a good fit for every novice, so don’t waste your time or your recipient’s time by contacting someone who would never be a good fit.
+Not every experienced organizer will be a good fit for every novice, so don’t waste your time or your recipient’s time by contacting someone who would never be a good fit.

 Get to know my personality by poking around various social media accounts.
-Don’t be afraid to occasionally interact with me, and mention our connection when we talk or email: “Hi Geralin, I follow you on Instagram and also have a papillon….”
+Don’t be afraid to interact with me occasionally and mention our connection when we talk or email: “Hi Geralin, I follow you on Twitter, and I also have a papillon…”

 Do All Your Homework